Garimellakshmisravani/LSG_IMDB_CLONE/README.md

 # PREREQUISITES

-A web browser (e.g. Google Chrome, Firefox, Safari)
+* A web browser (e.g. Google Chrome, Firefox, Safari)
-An internet connection
+* An internet connection
-A code editor (e.g. VS Code, Atom)
+* A code editor (e.g. VS Code, Atom)

 # INSTALLING

-Clone or download the repository to your local machine Open the project in your code editor
+* Clone or download the repository to your local machine
+* Open the project in your code editor
-Open the index.html file in your web browser to run the app
+* Open the index.html file in your web browser to run the app

 # BUILT-WITH

-HTML
+* HTML
-CSS
+* CSS
-JavaScript
+* JavaScript

 # Hosting Link
-Check out the live demo of the application at http://127.0.0.1:5500/LSG_IMDB_CLONE/index.html
+Check out the live demo of the application at https://garimellakshmisravani.github.io/LSG_IMDB_CLONE/

 # YOUTUBE LINK
 Check out the video explanation of the application here https://youtu.be/FDXhnB9GWls
 # Authors
-@Garimellakshmisravani
+Garimella lakshmi Sravani

 # License
 This project is licensed under the MIT License - see the LICENSE.md file for details.